Nonpoint Source (NPS) Pollution Control Program – Vegetation Treatment General Order

 - Public Notice for Board Meeting on Proposed Vegetation Treatment General Order

 - Proposed Vegetation Treatment General Order

 Tuesday, July 6, 2021

 No Physical Meeting Location

 Video and Teleconference Only

 (Authorized and in furtherance of Executive Orders N-29-20 and N-33-20)

 Video Broadcast: https://video.calepa.ca.gov/

-Additional information about participating telephonically or via the remote meeting solution will be available at least 10 days before the meeting at the Remote Meeting page (https://www.waterboards.ca.gov/board_info/remote_meeting/).
+Additional information about participating telephonically or via the remote meeting solution was available at least 10 days before the meeting at the Remote Meeting page (https://www.waterboards.ca.gov/board_info/remote_meeting/).